Medical Receptionist Phone Etiquette 101

 3. Match the Caller’s Pace

-Your medical receptionist is familiar with your system, and they may follow the script, so it’s easy to go faster than they realize.
+Most medical receptionists follow a script and tend to go faster than they realize.
 Matching a caller’s style is a great way to ensure you’re delivering information in a manner that is comfortable for the caller.
-Even if you are busy and trying to decrease call times, rushing the patient can irritate them and make them feel uncared for.
-Matching pace also applies the opposite way; if a caller is fast-paced and seems in a hurry, try to go your fastest.
-They may be trying to fit this call between meetings or on lunch break.
+Even if you are busy and trying to decrease call times, rushing the patient can irritate them and make them feel unimportant.
+Matching pace also applies the opposite way; if a caller is fast-paced, they may try to fit this call between meetings or on lunch break and seem in a hurry, try to go your fastest.

 4. Take Digital Notes

 Refrain from relying on your memory to remember everything callers say.
-While taking notes in your EHR or e-file system seems obvious in our digital age, it’s easy to scribble something on a sticky note.
+While taking notes in your CRM or e-file system seems obvious in our digital age, it’s easy to scribble something on a sticky note.
 Writing down messages on paper can easily get lost, so invest in a system that tracks calls and is easy to take notes with.
 Tagging notes to a specific call also prevents getting messages mixed up.
-If setting up a whole new system seems daunting, consider partnering with an answering service that can guide you through it.
+If setting up a whole new system seems daunting, consider partnering with a medical answering service that can do it for you.

 5. Answer Within Three Rings